maximsakhan/Web-Scraping/README.md

 - `datasets/`: Directory to store collected data.
 - `README.md`: Project documentation and instructions.

+## Data Collection Date

+Data was last scraped on: September 11, 2023

 ## Usage

 To use the code provided in this repository: